persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-27-python-django-starter-two.md

   - mvc
 ---

-Python Django and MySQL Starter Web App hosted at Vercel Cloud implementing DevOps by GitHub + Vercel
+Python Django and MySQL Starter Website hosted at Vercel Cloud implementing DevOps by GitHub + Vercel

-<a href="https://django-starter-two.vercel.app/" target="_blank" title="Django Web App at Vercel">Try the demo...</a>
+<a href="https://django-starter-two.vercel.app/" target="_blank" title="Django Website at Vercel">Try the demo...</a>

 Django is using the architectural pattern Model-View-Template (MVT) which is a derivation of the pattern Model View Control (MVC)